-Four of the nation's largest certified carriers, four overseas lines, and three local service carriers, all certificated, provide daily scheduled services for passengers, mail, express and freight.
+Four of the nation's largest domestic carriers, four overseas lines, and two local service carriers, all certificated, provide daily scheduled services for passengers, mail, express and freight.
+Overseas air service, Pacific and Atlantic, also is available by three foreign flag lines that have a West Coast terminus at San Francisco.
 Daily service also is provided by the two leading air freight lines.
 Many of the world's air lines which do not directly serve the city, have ticket offices or traffic representatives here.